 It’s not uncommon for weight to fluctuate throughout your life as you may lose weight and gain weight often.
-For the most part, non-extreme changes in your weight will not affect your ability to obtain affordable life insurance cover.
+For the most part, non-extreme changes in your weight will not affect your ability to obtain affordable life insurance coverage.

-It is important to remember that, as long as all information is correct at point of application, then subsequent changes from this point forwards will not affect your cover once it is instated.
+It is important to remember that, as long as all information is correct at the point of application, then subsequent changes from this point forwards will not affect your cover once it is instated.

 Arranging life insurance

 For the most part, your weight will not affect your ability to obtain cover.
 Premiums may be inflated due to your BMI but you will only be declined in extreme cases.

 When arranging coverage, it is important to compare insurance providers.
 This is to find those most likely to accept your application and those who will provide you with favourable monthly premiums.

 Using an FCA-authorised and regulated broker will provide you with all of the information you need to make an informed decision.
 This will enable you to leverage their expertise to ensure all of your questions are answered.
 These life insurance experts connect you with the best insurers for your individual scenario.

 So, there you have it, weight may be a factor when arranging life insurance protection, but it’s more than possible to secure an attractive deal.

 This is a guest post from an award-winning life insurance broker; Reassured.